Excel Pivot Table Add Column

 Using the same formula, we will create a new column.

-Step 2: Go to “Analyze” and click on “Fields, Items & Sets.”
+- Place a cursor inside the pivot table, and go to “Analyze” tab and click on “Fields, Items & Sets.”

 In the above window, we need to give two things to create a calculated field, “Name & Formula.”
 The name will be given for the field, and a formula is used to create the field.